INTRODUCTION

 Onset in 1st or 2nd trimester can lead to adverse pregnancy outcomes:

-Is associated with other autoimmune diseases ad more rarely with trophoblastic tumours (choriocarcinoma, hydatidiform moles)
+Can be associated with other autoimmune diseases in the mother (eg Grave’s disease) and more rarely with trophoblastic tumours (choriocarcinoma, hydatidiform moles)

 H&E: